#

 of interest

-Abstract Games, a slick print magazine published quarterly in Canada by Kerry Handscomb, is "for the competitive thinker" — with excellent expositions of games, books and strategies.
-One-year subscription is $23 (U.S.), $35 (Canada), and $26 elsewhere.
-See also their very professionally done online periodical, Abstract Games Magazine.
+Abstract Games, a slick print magazine, was published quarterly for several years (Spring 2000 to Winter 2003) in Canada by Kerry Handscomb.
+It was in hiatus for a few years and is now back as though there had been no interruption, with issue 17.
+The "New Abstract Games" is "for the competitive thinker" — with excellent expositions of games, books and strategies.
+See their beautifully done online periodical, Abstract Games.

 Cubism for Fun, published (in English) 3 times a year, is the newsletter of the Dutch Cubists Club.
 The Club was founded in 1981 to explore Rubik's Cube and its variants.
 CFF has become a sophisticated journal for a world-wide readership, with a wide range of original, well-researched puzzle topics, some a bit scholarly on math but loads of fun anyway.
 Subscription is by membership.
 You can send inquiries to Rik van Grol.
 They also have a website.

 The Game Cabinet.
-This is an entirely online-only magazine, edited by Ken Tidwell.
+This is an entirely online-only magazine, edited by Ken Tidwell and last updated in 2000.
 It contains detailed reviews of all types of games and a wealth of links to other game-related information, including a manufacturers' directory.
 The whimsical and breezy style and the loose update schedule make The Game Cabinet an interesting one-man show.
 Ken's email address is: editor@gamecabinet.com.

 Infinity is a new kind of magazine of mathematical puzzles and diversions — designed to engage, develop and perpetuate the reader’s interest in mathematics.
 Experienced teachers and lecturers will find it fascinating and full of teaching ideas.
 Students will find it a window onto the wider world of mathematics with its colorful and beautifully illustrated pages.
 The articles come from the top people in the field.
 Published by Tarquin Books in the UK, subscriptions accepted worldwide.

-Puzzle Fun is both a fledgling website and a printed newsletter, published, in English, about 2 to 4 times a year in Argentina by Rodolfo Marcelo Kurchan mostly as a labor of love.
+Puzzle Fun is both a Facebook page and a printed newsletter, published, in English, about 2 to 4 times a year in Argentina by Rodolfo Marcelo Kurchan mostly as a labor of love.
 It is devoted primarily to investigations with polyominoes.
-Subscription to the printed copy is $7 per issue, postage included.
-Back issues are $5.
-Subscribers in 14 countries.
-Rodolfo accepts payment in cash, American check, or in exchange for books or puzzles.
-You can email Rodolfo, or write to him at: Parana 960 5"A" (1017) Buenos Aires, Argentina.
+There's also a Blog.
+Subscribers in 17 countries.
+Rodolfo accepts donations.
+You can email Rodolfo.

-World Game Review, published by Michael Keller since 1983 on a non-periodic basis, is a one-man labor of love with a loyal worldwide readership.
-Thirteen issues have been published to date.
-Although only photocopied and handbound, it's the most in-depth and intellectual, conscientiously accurate and balanced of any game-related publication we know of.
-The reviews primarily focus on abstract strategy games, puzzles, and modern variants of classic games.
-WGR uniquely also publishes the latest research findings and explores new ideas in polyform puzzles.
+WGR, published by Michael Keller since 1983 on a non-periodic basis, was a one-man labor of love with a loyal worldwide readership.
+Thirteen issues were published before a trademark dispute ended its paper embodiment.
+Although only photocopied and handbound, it was the most in-depth and intellectual, conscientiously accurate and balanced of any game-related publication we know of.
+The reviews primarily focused on abstract strategy games, puzzles, and modern variants of classic games.
+WGR uniquely also published the latest research findings and explored new ideas in polyform puzzles.
 Michael has a great respect for the creative process and scrupulously documents all sources of intellectual property he and his reviewers write about.
 Fortunately, back copies of all issues are still available, and the material never goes out of date.
-For inquiries and subscriptions, you can email Michael Keller directly.
+For back issues you can email Michael Keller directly.
 Michael also maintains an authoritative website on FreeCell and other solitaires, Solitaire Laboratory.
+The WGR material may also see light again on his website.